mkenlo/lingua-api/README.md

 - To drop DB, run `manage dropDB`

 ## To run
-0. Run Script to create DATABASES  `.\db/create.sh`
-1. Create virtual environment and activate it and then `pip install -r requirements.txt`.
+0. Create virtual environment and activate it and then `pip install -r requirements.txt`.
-2. To launch the server run the command: `python run.py`
+1. To launch the server run the command: `python run.py`

 ## Using Environment Variables ?
 Want to use virtual environment?